 In the weeks after the onset of conflict in Ukraine in February 2022, the country’s humanitarian situation has surpassed even the worst-case predicted scenarios.
 Neighboring countries are seeing huge refugee influxes, largely women and children, with lines at the borders stretching for miles.
-More than 5.2 million people have left Ukraine in search of safety, and that number is expected to climb.
-The U.N. is estimating 18 million people will be affected by the conflict, including 7.7 million who are likely to be internally displaced.
+To date, more than 18 million people have left Ukraine in search of safety.

 Women and girls are particularly at-risk during times of conflict and displacement, most notably due to the increased risk of violence, exploitation, discrimination, and poor access to vital health services.

 CARE’s responses are regional and leverage partnerships in affected countries to deliver emergency assistance.
 In Poland, CARE is working with Polish Humanitarian Action (PAH), Polish Center for International Aid (PCPM), Ukrainian House, and others.
 Our priority is to meet the immediate needs of affected families through the distribution of critical food and water supplies, as well as hygiene kits, cash assistance and psychosocial support.